PeterJFB/drum-sequencer/sequencer/README.md

 #### *application-layer* : fxui

-Essential module responsible to render all graphics within the application.
+Essential module responsible for rendering all graphics within the application.
 The module is using `javafx` to render in a window, and delegating all logic to the **core** and **localpersistence** modules.

 ---

 #### *domain-layer* : core

 Detachable module which is handling all logic essential to the sequencer.
-Audio is currently played through `javafx-media`, and all import class-info can be serialized to a json-format through the `jackson` dependency.
+Audio is currently played through `javafx-media`, and all important class-info can be serialized to a json-format through the `jackson` dependency.

 ---